Skip to main content

 Types of geofences

-A route geofence creates a virtual perimeter between two or more points.
-This type of geofence is particularly useful for monitoring adherence to planned routes and ensuring that vehicles do not deviate from their intended path.
+• A route geofence creates a virtual perimeter between two or more points.
+This type of geofence is well-suited for monitoring adherence to planned routes and ensuring that vehicles do not deviate from their intended path.
 The route geofence is defined by a series of points that create a continuous route, with a specified radius that determines the allowable deviation from the path.

 image-20240806-235506.png